Atlantic School of Theology

+Atlantic School of Theology (AST) is a Christian public ecumenical university located in Halifax, Nova Scotia, Canada.
+The university provides undergraduate and graduate level theological education.

 History

 Atlantic School of Theology was founded in 1971 and formally incorporated on June 28, 1974, by an act of the Legislature of Nova Scotia.
-Atlantic School of Theology is accredited by the Association of Theological Schools in the United States and Canada and by the Maritime Provinces Higher Education Commission.

-AST was formed in 1971 through a merger of the following institutions:
+The institution was formed following a merger of the following institutions: